Fleet, Hampshire: As part of the Hart District Council (1974 onwards)

 Fleet expanded over the decades, with new residential areas being built at Ancells Farm, Zebon Copse (Church Crookham, Crookham Village and Dogmersfield are included in the built-up area, as per the Government Statistical Service) and Elvetham Heath.
 Completed in 2008, Elvetham Heath was one of the UK's largest new housing developments at the time, and added some 3,500 inhabitants to Fleet's population, bringing its total population up to around 35,000.
 This represented a 20% population increase in less than a decade.

 Earlier in the 1990s, two developments in Fleet involved a double opening on 10 May 1991; the Hart Shopping Centre, which was opened officially by the Duchess Of York, and the old Hart Leisure Centre on Hitches Lane.
 The old Hart Leisure Centre was replaced by a new one on the other side of the road in 2019.

 Fleet had been a dormitory town for commuters to London.
 It now has several business parks, mainly occupied by Information Technology companies.

-Geography

-Areas and suburbs of Fleet town are Pondtail, Ancells Park and Elvetham Heath.
-The villages of Crookham Village and Church Crookham are contiguous with the town.
-Immediately surrounding towns and villages include Winchfield, Dogmersfield, Crondall, Ewshot, and Hartley Wintney.

-The Fleet Pond nature reserve is a beauty spot on the northern edge of the town.
-Fleet Pond is the largest freshwater lake in Hampshire.
-Being very shallow, Fleet Pond is actively managed and needs regular dredging to avoid it silting up.
-In times past, the lake has frozen over, permitting skating.

-Fleet is served by junction 4A of the M3 motorway.
-Fleet services on the M3 lies at the edge of the town.
-Fleet's main road, Fleet Road, runs through the town centre from south-west to north-east.
-Fleet railway station is on the Waterloo to Southampton main line; the train service is run by South Western Railway.
-Journey time to Waterloo is about 50 minutes, and express trains do the journey in under 40 minutes.
-Nearby airports are Blackbushe and Farnborough.
-The Basingstoke Canal, built at the end of the eighteenth century, connected Fleet to Basingstoke and, in the other direction, London via the Wey navigation.
-By the early twentieth century, the canal had fallen into disrepair, but the section between the Wey Navigation and the Greywell Tunnel has since been restored by volunteers and is maintained as a leisure facility.